Rasheed-Al-Qobbaj/DataCamp-Final-Project/README.md

 5. Once completed, inform me that your project is ready for evaluation on whatsapp.
 6. Prepare for a project discussion with me.

+## Deadline
+This project should be submitted before the 15th of May.
+Good Luck 💪

 ###### Feel free to star the repo⭐